Reeb Project for Voting Rights

 The Reeb Project is going all in – along with the entire UUA and #UUtheVote.
 Now is the time to come together and continue to build a vision for this work that will carry us through November and beyond.

-Sign up for All Souls Outreach by clicking here.
+Sign up to receive the zoom link by clicking here.

 The Reeb Project for Voting Rights is dedicated to increasing voter participation.
 We work in solidarity with other UU congregations and progressive partner organizations that center the leadership of people of color, work in communities with historically low voter participation, and advocate for changes to oppressive voting laws.
 Since our launch in 2013 (at the 50th anniversary of the March on Washington), we have called, met, registered, and mobilized thousands of voters in Maryland, North Carolina, Pennsylvania, and Virginia.
 We also support full representation and voting rights for the District of Columbia.

 The Reeb Project is named in honor of former All Souls associate minister James Reeb – beaten to death in 1965 when he went to Selma, Alabama, to march for voting rights.
 The project has four goals: